luthemes/individuality/readme.txt

 3.0 - Once theme is installed, click on Activate to begin using this theme.

 == Changelog ==
+Version: 1.1.1
+- Used default styles for gallery and columns rather than using grid.

 Version: 1.1.0
 - Fixed the wp-block-gallery grid system.
 - wrong prefix in functions.php